karinje/clip-forge/docs/ClipForge_PRD.md

 - Timeline supports at least 2 video tracks
 - Upper track displays as picture-in-picture over lower track
 - Preview accurately shows layered composition

+#### US-FULL-06: Audio Overlay & Mixing

+**As a** content creator, **I want to** add background music to my videos with adjustable volume, **so that** I can enhance the viewing experience without overpowering my narration.

+**Acceptance Criteria:**
+- User can import MP3 and other audio files
+- Audio files appear in media library with duration/metadata
+- User can add audio to overlay tracks
+- User can toggle "audio only" mode to use audio without video from video files
+- Volume slider adjusts audio level per track (0-200%)
+- Export correctly mixes main video audio with overlay audio tracks
+- Volume adjustments are applied in final export

 ---